saintvicious676/Project-3-Repo/README.md

 <br>
 **Setup:**<br>
 **Data Cleaning:**
 There were multiple outliers in the data expecially in the nutrition set(50 piece platter meals) which were dropped.
 Duplicates and nulls were removed as well.<br>
+The CSV file for the location of fast food restaurants in the US was converted into a geoJSON file. <br>
-The Data was then uploaded to PGADMIN SQL due to it being an easy to use relational data base.<br>
+The data from all group members was then uploaded to PGADMIN SQL due to it being an easy to use relational database.
+Each group member created a sql table for their portion of the project and a database was created using all 4 of the tables.<br>

 **Application for Actionable Insights:**<br>
 **Leaflet Map with Locations of Restaurants:**<br>